lacombe129/R_R_vignettes/README.md

 5. [Appraising and Assessing Dubious Research Practices](Assessing-Dubious-Research)
 6. [Reflective Assessment](Reproducible-Code-Self-Assessment)

-The draft manuscript can be found here: XX (update after publication) To cite the work contained in this repository, please cite its corresponding OSF project: XX (update after publication)
+To cite the work contained in this repository, please cite its corresponding [OSF project](https://doi.org/10.17605/OSF.IO/JQNHG), which also contains a draft manuscript.

-Last updated 2025-05-24.
+Last updated 2025-06-04.